-The idea for a buddy system of interdependent dancers is inspired by: local dance groups, Carmen Papalia’s work on Open Access, the L’Arche Spirit Movers, and Sins Invalid’s Disability Justice principles.
-This is the first time the InterdepenDance Collective is organizing a buddy system, and we invite feedback on it before, during and after the workshop – feel free to be in touch.
+The idea for a buddy system of interdependent dancers is inspired by: local dance groups, Sins Invalid’s Disability Justice principles, Carmen Papalia’s work on Open Access, the L’Arche Spirit Movers’ pairing of dancers, and Mia Mingus’ writing on Access Intimacy.
+This is the first time the InterdepenDance Collective is organizing a buddy system.
+We invite feedback on it before, during and after the workshop – feel free to be in touch.

-ASL: Sign Language Interpreters are confirmed (Katt and Emily).
+Interpreting: Sign Language Interpreters are available (Katt and Emily).
 Please request interpreting by February 7th.

 Chairs: There are chairs available.
 If you require a chair with arm-rests or another type of seating, please note this on the registration form and we will do our best to have it available.

 Lighting: The auditorium has a very high ceiling with fluorescent lighting, and natural light from the side.
 If brighter lighting is not needed for people who speech-read, then some of the fluorescent lighting can be turned off if this would increase access.

 Service animal relief area: Outside the main entrance, there is a grass area beside the parking lot.

-Scent-reduced space: The registration form asks participants to commit to avoiding using scented products February 14th before and during the event.
+Scent-reduced space: The registration form asks participants to commit to avoid using scented products February 14th before and during the event.
 Please be in touch to request a process for problem-solving if an issue with fragrances comes up at the workshop.
-The venue has a “scent free” sticker on the main entrance.
+The venue has a “go scent free” sticker on the main entrance.
 Sometimes there are baking or cooking smells from the kitchen.

-Childcare: There is a possibility of childcare being available if there is a need (February 14th is a Pro-D day).
-If you are interested in childcare, please contact Tiffany at email@example.com.
-As well, your children are welcome to join you at the workshop or hang out at the side of the dance space.
+Childcare/ familycare: Childcare and familycare is available if there is a need (February 14th is a Pro-D day).
+If you are interested in childcare/ familycare, please contact Tiffany at firstname.lastname@example.org.
+As well, your children and family members are welcome to join you at the workshop or hang out at the side of the dance space.